 Once you’ve had the ESG procedure, you can expect to resume your normal activities.
 You’ll be able to exercise and do sports without any limitations and have a normal sex life.
 You can also eat anything you want, including high-sugar foods and junk food.

-ESG surgery is a permanent solution for many people who are unhappy with their appearance.
+ESG is a permanent solution for many people who are unhappy with their appearance.
 It can give you the look you have always wanted, and it is a safe and effective way to improve your appearance.

-The weight loss you experience after ESG surgery should be permanent, and will vary.
+The weight loss you experience after ESG should be permanent, and will vary.
 Some patients may lose up to 50 lbs., and some may lose less.
 On average, patients will lose an average of 20 lbs.

 Yes, you can drink alcohol after ESG treatment, but it is important to drink responsibly.
 Alcohol can dehydrate your body, so it is important to drink plenty of water along with any alcoholic beverage.

-It’s tough to estimate how many calories are burned during an ESG surgery since it varies so much depending on the person’s weight, intensity, and other factors.
+It’s tough to estimate how many calories are burned during an ESG since it varies so much depending on the person’s weight, intensity, and other factors.
 However, a rough estimate is that a person can burn anywhere from 200 to 600 calories in a single session.

-Most people report feeling better within a few days to a week after surgery.
+Most people report feeling better within a few days to a week after procedure.
 However, it is important to follow your doctor’s instructions for post-operative care, which may include taking things easy and avoiding strenuous activity for a period of time.

-Depending on the extent of your surgery, you may also need to take medication to manage pain and help with the healing process.
+Depending on the extent of your procedure, you may also need to take medication to manage pain and help with the healing process.
 Recovery times can vary, so be sure to ask your doctor how long you can expect to feel sore and when you can expect to resume your normal activities.

 221 W Colorado Blvd #630, Dallas, TX 75208, United States

 Fort Worth, Texas, USA